 Pregnancy Myths about Dental Health

-Many pregnant women are told, or hear from friends and family, that some dental procedures such as X-rays and other oral care are not safe for pregnant woman.
-You might hear that these procedures could harm your baby and therefore avoid your normal dental checkups.
+Many pregnant women are told, or hear from friends and family, that some dental procedures such as X-rays and other oral care are not safe for pregnant women.
+You might hear that these procedures could harm your baby and therefore you should avoid your normal dental checkups.
 That’s all a myth, per studies done by the National Institute of Health there is no harm to your baby.

 Most dental changes during pregnancy are caused from hormone changes to your body.
 It’s not true that calcium is sent to other parts of your body to help your growing baby.
 However, it is still necessary to increase your calcium during pregnancy particularly during the third trimester.
 Most doctors will suggest adding calcium supplements or changes to your diet to support your baby’s needs.